Home

 A number of molds are available to cater for differing wrist sizes.

-Some of these glass bracelet molds can be seen in the picture gallery below.
+Some of these glass bracelet molds can be seen in the pictures below.

 These glass bracelet molds are all designed for use in small tabletop glass kilns, but can be used in other styles of small kilns.